-- The new rules will apply from 1 April 2019 (for companies) or 6 April 2019 (for other persons) to gains attributable to increases in value from those dates. - The Government has published draft legislation with more detail on the proposals in the Finance (No.3) Bill.
-Further work over the summer is being undertaken in relation to how the rules will apply to collective investment vehicles and exempt investors. - The key features are summarised in this briefing.
-The full consultation document is available to read here, and the summary of responses dated 6th July 2018 is available to read here.
+- The new rules will apply from 1 April 2019 (for companies) or 6 April 2019 (for other persons) to gains attributable to increases in value from those dates. - The Government has published a consultation document with more detail on the proposals but is only inviting comments and feedback on particular issues and impacts of the policy.
+It says that questions such as who is in scope, commencement date and core features of the direct and indirect disposal provisions are fixed. - The key features are summarised in this briefing, and the full consultation document is available to read here.